Body Based Therapy

 Stress is a biological function of the body.
 Events trigger stress to motivate action.
 Basically, stress is a three part occurrence.
 We perceive an external stimuli, interpret it as threatening, and the body reacts, preparing to defend through various physiological and behavioral adjustments.
 These changes occur because the body releases cortisol into the blood stream.
 However, the heightening levels of cortisol is a temporary state.
 For health, the body must return to its normal physiological functioning.

-Gabor Maté explains “we need to mount a stress response in order to preserve internal stability.”
-External elements can disrupt our balance and threaten our existence.
-We respond to protect our delicate internal balance.
-He continues, “the essence of threat is a destabilization of the body’s homeostasis, the relatively narrow range of physiological conditions within which the organism can survive and function.
+“The essence of threat is a destabilization of the bodyโ€™s homeostasis, the relatively narrow range of physiological conditions within which the organism can survive and function.
 To facilitate fight or escape, blood needs to be diverted from the internal organs to the muscles, and the heart needs to pump faster.
 The brain needs to focus on the threat, forgetting about hunger or sexual drive.
 Stored energy supplies need to be mobilized, in the form of sugar molecules.
 The immune cells must be activated.
-Adrenaline, cortisol and the other stress substances fulfill those tasks.
+Adrenaline, cortisol and the other stress substances fulfill those tasks” (Matรฉ, 2010).

 Body-Mind Cycle

-When stress accumulates, and the body stays in this heighten state of preparation to fight against threat, the cortisol begins to damage organs, hormonal balance, and adrenal glands.
+When stress accumulates, and the body stays in this heightened state of preparation to fight against threat, the cortisol begins to damage organs, hormonal balance, and adrenal glands.
 Our mind and emotions, intricately linked to our body, exaggerate perceptions as our story telling mind tries to make sense of the sensations of the body.
 These thoughts, in turn, impact the state of our body.

-Mark G. Williams, Jon Kabat-Zinn, John Teasdale, Zindel Segal, and John D. Teasdale wrote that “once the body reacts in this way to negative thoughts and images, it feeds back to the mind the information that we are threatened or upset.
-Research has shown the state of our body affects the state of our minds without having any awareness of it” (Williams, et al., 2012, pp. 25-26).
+“Once the body reacts in this way to negative thoughts and images, it feeds back to the mind the information that we are threatened or upset.
+Research has shown the state of our body affects the state of our minds without having any awareness of it” (Williams et al., 2012, pp. 25-26).

 Frustrated Responses

-Lawrence Heller suggests that when our stress response is frustrated, failing to resolve the threat, the failure interacts with our body states.
-He wrote, “the life force is the energy that fuels healthy aggression, strength, self-expression, separation/individuation, fight-flight, passion, and sexuality.
-When the core expressions of the life force are not supported, when they are inadequately responded to or blocked from expression, sympathetic activation in the nervous system increases” (Heller & LaPierre, 2012, Kindle location: 276).
+“The life force is the energy that fuels healthy aggression, strength, self-expression, separation/individuation, fight-flight, passion, and sexuality.
+When the core expressions of the life force are not supported, when they are inadequately responded to or blocked from expression, sympathetic activation in the nervous system increases.
+As rage, anger, and then healthy aggression are progressively integrated, anxiety, depression, and other symptoms recede.
+As the developmentally unmet core needs are recognized, connection to the life force is progressively strengthened” (Heller & LaPierre, 2012).

 Notably, all these reaction to life are experienced through the entirety of the body.
 We feel life through various changes and adaptions in body chemistry.
 Since living life is a bodily experience, it makes sense that therapy should treat the whole body and not just the mind.